borchy/Socket-server-wiki/README.markdown

 The socket server is my own as part of the learning experience.

 ## How to use:
-Simply start the wiki.rb file with a ruby interpter (version 1.9.1 atleast) and enter your localhost on port 2009.
+Simply start the server.rb file with a ruby interpter (version 1.9.1 at least) and pass your the host and port you wish to run the server on.

 ## Wiki specification:
 Type the name of the page you are looking for in the address bar
 * if the page exists, the server will show you its contents
 * if it doesn't, the server will load a page creation form, which on submiting will create the page and you will be redirected to it
-* If you want to edit a page
-enter the name of the page followed by "/edit"
+* If you want to edit a page enter the name of the page followed by "/edit"
 * if the page exists, the server will load the edit page form, filled with the contents of the page
 * upon submiting the form, you will be redirected to the new page
-* if the page doesn't exist,
-you will be redirected to the create page form
+* if the page doesn't exist, you will be redirected to the create page form

 ## Formatting:
 For now the only available formatting is the carriage return.